nuuuwan/lk_parliament_docs/tests/data/en.md

 57. **Authority of the relevant Minister on State-Owned Enterprises** -
     1. The relevant Minister shall not submit any proposal for the establishment of a State-Owned Enterprise in accordance with section 56 –
-        - ( a ) without having a clear justification of the requirement of such entity;
+        a. without having a clear justification of the requirement of such entity;

-        - ( b ) which is not under the purview of the portfolio of the Ministry of the relevant Minister;
+        b. which is not under the purview of the portfolio of the Ministry of the relevant Minister;

-        - ( c ) if any other State-Owned Enterprise exists with similar functions under the Ministry of the relevant Minister or any other Ministry; or
+        c. if any other State-Owned Enterprise exists with similar functions under the Ministry of the relevant Minister or any other Ministry; or

-        - ( d ) without considering the long term benefits and risks associated with such establishment or incorporation including the costs to the Government.
+        d. without considering the long term benefits and risks associated with such establishment or incorporation including the costs to the Government.

     2. The relevant Minister shall ensure that -
-        - ( a ) every State-Owned Enterprise under his purview shall provide information required by the Minister of Finance including the submission of documents specified in section 61;
+        a. every State-Owned Enterprise under his purview shall provide information required by the Minister of Finance including the submission of documents specified in section 61;

-        - ( b ) the annual budget of the State-Owned Enterprises is in line with the fiscal strategy statement; and
+        b. the annual budget of the State-Owned Enterprises is in line with the fiscal strategy statement; and

-        - ( c ) the annual budget of the State-Owned Enterprises reflects the risk factors and the strategies to mitigate those risks.
+        c. the annual budget of the State-Owned Enterprises reflects the risk factors and the strategies to mitigate those risks.

 58. **Powers and duties of the Secretary to the Treasury regarding State- Owned Enterprises** -
     1. The Secretary to the Treasury may, as he deemed necessary issue directives on policy matters for State-Owned Enterprises covering accountability and governance requirements, review of their financial performance and any other matters including administration, budgeting, procurement, investment, finance and reporting, subject to relevant written laws.